 Big data is more than just some trending business phrase that’s big on style and low on substance; it brings with it tangible benefits for any company willing to use it.
 The advantages of leveraging big data are real and oftentimes far-reaching, which is why so many organizations have adopted big data for their own operations.
 But that doesn’t mean big data has prepared a paved road to the future.
 Pitfalls are still plentiful, and few represent as much of a problem as big data security.
 Businesses may be willing to use big data, but they must also be aware that security remains a top concern.
-This is in part because the technology is advancing so rapidly that the solutions to security problems often fall behind.
-If a business wants in on the enabling world of big data analytics, they’ll need to be aware of some of the biggest security concerns first.
+This is in part because technology is advancing so rapidly that the solutions to security problems often fall behind.
+If a business wants in on the enabling world of big data analytics, it’ll need to be aware of some of the biggest security concerns first.

-1. Lack of Designed Security
+Designed Data Security

 Big data gives many businesses capabilities they didn’t have access to before.
 That’s one of the main draws of using massive amounts of data, but unfortunately, big data and many of the platforms that use it weren’t designed to address security concerns.
-That means many platforms don’t have encryption, policy enablement, compliance, risk management, and other security features built in.
+That means many platforms don’t have encryption, policy enablement, compliance, risk management, and other security features built-in.
 If organizations want to ensure their data is secured, they’ll need to see to it on their own by building those features themselves.

 Many customers may feel uncomfortable with the idea that businesses are able to collect such detailed information about their identities, behaviors, motivations, and other sensitive facts.
 Some companies respond to these concerns with data masking policies and aggregating data sets, but those methods aren’t always effective.
 Those with the right equipment could put data sets back together in order to re-identify individuals.
-Taking away privacy could lead to increased security risks, especially if the data involved contains sensitive corporate information.
+Taking away privacy could lead to increased security risks, especially if the data involved contain sensitive corporate information.

 One of the leading causes of big data security problems can be summed up in one word: variety.
 The more complex data sets are, the more difficult it is to protect.
 Big data diversity can come from several different areas.
 Data forms could be structured or unstructured.
 Data sources may originate from email files, servers, cloud applications, mobile device data, and much more.
 Data consumers can be anyone from high-level executives to customers and business users.
 More diverse data simply means more work is needed to protect it.